ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 ^ delete to reset to default settings (unless it's something like changing capacity of RC Transports, that's kept in savegame)
 Help>Reset Settings will also do the same thing.

-You can edit the shortcut keys in the settings file (or blank them to disable).
+You can edit the shortcut keys (or blank them to disable), see Help>ECM>Edit Settings.
 ```